It was with absolute delight that I had the opportunity to interview local Contemporary Artist Charlotte Posner recently.

 And it’s not just the Pop Dolls in case you were wondering.
 Charlotte’s skills extend far wider.
 Here is a glimpse of some of Charlotte’s other work.

-Charlotte’s work was also displayed in the Royal Academy Summer Exhibition in 2013.
+Charlotte’s artwork was displayed in the Royal Academy Summer Exhibition in 2013.
 Another great accolade.

 I could have poured over the detail of Charlotte’s artwork forever but this girl had work to get on with and so did I. So one last picture for the ladies …………